duvandekoker/duvandekoker/README.md

 #### Personal principles

-* Learn from failure - encourage failure, embrace setbacks, and allow mistakes.
+* **Learn from failure** - encourage failure, embrace setbacks, and allow mistakes.
 Learn, iterate and grow from them.
-* Embrace diversity - encourage every member of the team to express themselves freely in a safe and supportive environment, allowing everyone to bring their own unique backgrounds and experiences with them.
+* **Embrace diversity** - encourage every member of the team to express themselves freely in a safe and supportive environment, allowing everyone to bring their own unique backgrounds and experiences with them.

 #### Design principles
-* Design is a series of intentional decisions
-* Design depends on context
-* User-centered design is for people
-* Design shapes organisations, and vice-versa
-* Design is never done
+* **Design is a series of intentional decisions** - every project is shaped by a series of decisions, whether those decisions are about meeting agendas, research plans, or what constitutes a minimum-viable product.
+Taking a design approach means identifying opportunities for decision-making, and being intentional about making decisions.
+* **Design depends on context** - what’s the right approach?
+It depends.
+We use design research to better understand the problems we might solve, and the systems those problems connect to.
+We actively validate the success of our solutions through design research.
+* **User-centered design is for people** - We proactively engage with users to understand their needs and determine how well our decisions have met those needs.
+* **Design is never done** - we don’t have all the answers.
+And that’s okay.
+We take an iterative, cyclical, lean approach.
+We try things out.
+We commit to continuous improvement using critiques, wireframes, prototypes, usability tests, etc.

 #### Here's some trivia about me: